20throokie/jittor-huhahahe-SAMPASS/USAGE.md

 ## Step 2: Pixel-label Generation with Pixel-Attention
 ### Step 2.1: Finetuning pixel attention
-In this part, you should set the `--pretrained` as the pretrained weights obtained in step 1.
+In this part, you should set the `--pretrained` as the pretrained weights obtained in step 1 and set the `--sal_path` as the path of saliency map obtained by maskcut.
 ```shell

 CUDA_VISIBLE_DEVICES=${CUDA} mpirun -np ${N_GPU} --allow-run-as-root python main_pixel_attention.py \